Who is the world’s youngest judge?

 Soon after he took the oath, officials in Hingham protested his appointment.
 After an informal police inquiry and an attempted intervention by the Hingham Police Department, he resigned his commission on February 9, 2024.

 At first glance, his record seems to break mine, because he was younger.
 But the real question is not age alone.
-It is whether the Massachusetts office he held was actually a judicial office.
+It is whether the Massachusetts office he held was actually that of a judge.

 IV.
 A Published Claim and the Governing Law